UCL-ARC/hpc-intro/_episodes/16-resources.md

 ---

 We now know virtually everything we need to know about getting stuff on a cluster.
-We can log on, submit different types of jobs, use preinstalled software, and install and use software of our own.
+We can log on, submit different types of jobs, use pre-installed software, and install and use software of our own.
 What we need to do now is use the systems effectively.

 ## Estimating required resources using the scheduler